DiligentGraphics/DiligentSamples/Tutorials/Tutorial06_Multithreading/readme.md

 ### Rendering Subsets

 Subset rendering procedure is generally the same as in previous tutorials.
 Few details are worth mentioning.
-1. Deferred contexts start in default state (no render target, viewports, pipeline state etc. is bound), so every context should set default render target:
+1. Deferred contexts start in default state (no render target, viewports, pipeline state etc. are bound), so every context should set the default render target:

 ```cpp
 pCtx->SetRenderTargets(0, nullptr, nullptr);